How OSINT is used in cybersecurity - Part One

 In today’s technology-driven world, information/data is one of the most significant assets to every business and industry model.
 It is an evenly necessary element required to make or break the security mechanism of any organization’s assets, network, or application.
 From healthcare to the education system, every industry is on the radar of cyber-attacks, and information is the crucial element that cybercriminal goes after.

 Open-source intelligence (OSINT) plays a vital role in information collection, which helps everyone, including cybercriminals, security professionals, technical and non-technical individuals, to gather their desirable data and information.
-This blog post aims to answer some of the fundamental questions around OSINT that confuse most cybersecurity beginners and non-technical cybersecurity professionals.

 What is OSINT, and who uses it?